Getting customer feedback isn't too different from getting feedback for anything else.

 Customer support tickets are probably the main point of contact between customers and your company.
 Support tickets are created via the many channels you provide to customers whenever they have a question, want to make a suggestion, or report an issue.

-One of the advantages of having help desk software to manage your tickets is that it allows you to add tags to each ticket, so you can flag common issues and the areas of your product that generate the most tickets (and are therefore probably the least intuitive to your customers).
+One of the advantages of having help desk software to manage your customer service tickets is that it allows you to add tags to each ticket, so you can flag common product feedback and the areas of your product that generate the most tickets (and are therefore probably the least intuitive to your customers).